 Much of William’s reign was marked by conflict and quarrelling.
 His attempts to regain control of Northumbria, his paternal inheritance, failed.

 In 1174, William I marched south in support of a revolt against Henry II of England.
-At the Battle of Alnwick, he is said to have charged English troops single-handed and was subsequently captured and imprisoned.
+At the Battle of Alnwick, he is said to have charged English troops single-handedly and was subsequently captured and imprisoned.

 Read more Rambling History